-Typically VT occurs in patients with abnormal hearts most commonly due to history of heart attacks and/or heart failure.
-As with any arrhythmia the most important first-step is making a diagnosis.
-A diagnosis is obtainable by an ECG (shown below) during the event or by performing an Electrophysiology Study.
+Typically VT occurs in patients with abnormal hearts most commonly due to a history of heart attacks and/or heart failure.
+As with any arrhythmia, the most important first step is making a diagnosis.
+A diagnosis is obtainable by an ECG (shown below) during the event or by performing an electrophysiology study.

 Click on the images below for a larger view

-An Electrophysiology study is a diagnostic catheter-based procedure.
-Heart Rhythm specialists insert a tiny pacemaker wire into the heart via the groin vessels and stimulate the abnormal rhythm in a controlled medical environment to confirm the diagnosis.
-Once the diagnosis of VT is obtained the doctors simply turn off the rhythm via the pacemaker wires.
+An electrophysiology study is a diagnostic, catheter-based procedure.
+Our heart rhythm specialists insert a tiny pacemaker wire into the heart via the groin vessels and stimulate the abnormal rhythm in a controlled medical environment to confirm the diagnosis.
+Once a diagnosis of VT is obtained, the doctor simply turns off the rhythm via the pacemaker wires.